qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorial-part-3.rst

             this.__store.reload();
           }

 We already added the code in case the store exists.
 In that case, we can just invoke a reload.
 I also mentioned that the instance member should be private.
-The two underscores (``%%__%%``) :doc:`mark the member as private in qooxdoo <pages/oo_feature_summary#access>`.
+The two underscores (``%%__%%``) :ref:`mark the member as private in qooxdoo <pages/oo_feature_summary#access>`.
 The creation of the store or the reload method call starts the fetching of the data.

 But where does the data go?
 The store has a property called model where the data is available as qooxdoo objects after it finished loading.
-This is pretty handy because all the data is already wrapped into :doc:`qooxdoo objects <pages/data_binding#the_main_idea>`!
-Wait, hold a second, what are :doc:`qooxdoo properites <pages/understanding_properties>`?
+This is pretty handy because all the data is already wrapped into :ref:`qooxdoo objects <pages/data_binding#the_main_idea>`!
+Wait, hold a second, what are :doc:`qooxdoo properites <understanding_properties>`?
 Properties are a way to store data.
-You only need to write a :doc:`definition for a property <pages/defining_properties>` and qooxdoo will generate the mutator and accessor methods for that property.
+You only need to write a :doc:`definition for a property <defining_properties>` and qooxdoo will generate the mutator and accessor methods for that property.
 You will see that in just a few moments.

 We want the data to be available as a property on our own service object.
 First, we need to add a property definition to the ``TwitterService.js`` file.
 As with the events specification, the property definition goes alongside with the ``members`` section: